thriveweb/deking-new/content/pages/about-finance.md

       application and best of all there is No Interest.
 (6 month plan)

-      Payment plans are for 12 months, or longer options are available with an additional facility fee.
+      Payment plans are for 6 months, or longer options are available with an additional facility fee.
-    title: What is a SKYE Payment Plan?
+    title: What is a Humm90 Payment Plan?
   - content: >-
-      Please read your SKYE continuing credit payment plan agreement carefully.
+      Please read your Humm90 continuing credit payment plan agreement carefully.
 This outlines all fees and charges payable along with their frequency, throughout your purchase term.

-      When you make a purchase, SKYE will open an account for you.
+      When you make a purchase, Humm90 will open an account for you.
 You will pay an establishment fee of $99 to set up your account.
 This is payable over the term of the purchase.
 The account will provide you access to online information about your purchase(s), credit schedule(s), access to our 1800 customer call in facility and other benefits.
-    title: What are the fees and charges for SKYE?
+    title: What are the fees and charges for Humm90?
   - content: 'No, just the annual fee of $99'
     title: Are there any other charges?
   - content: >-